 Determine whether the property value is closer to market value than other, similar properties.
 Ask the appraisal district for appraisal records on similar properties in your area.
 Is there a big difference in their values?
 This comparison may show that your property was not treated equally.
 A ratio study or a comparison of a representative sample of properties, appropriately adjusted, for determining the median level of appraisal must be prepared to prove unequal appraisal.

 First, find out why the chief appraiser did so.
-If the chief appraiser denied your homestead exemption, for example, obtain evidence that you owned your home on Jan.
-1 and used it as your principal residence on that date.
+If the chief appraiser denied your homestead exemption, for example, obtain evidence that you owned your home on the effective date of the exemption and used it as your principal residence on that date.

 If the chief appraiser denied a homestead exemption for part of the land around your home, show how much land is used as part of your residence.

-If the chief appraiser denied a homestead exemption for age 65 or older, disabled persons, disabled veteran's, or spouse of military member killed in action, read about the qualifications for exemptions in the Comptroller's Texas Property Tax Exemptions (PDF).
+If the chief appraiser denied a homestead exemption for age 65 or older, disabled persons, disabled veteran's, spouse of military member killed in action or spouse of a first responder killed or fatally injured in action, read about the qualifications for exemptions in the Comptroller's Texas Property Tax Exemptions (PDF).

 Find out why the chief appraiser denied your application.
 Agricultural appraisal laws have specific requirements for property ownership and use.
 Prove that your property qualifies for special appraisal based on its productivity and intensity of use.